Now Is the Time ...

-If the military were to require additional troops after all available reserve personnel had been called to active duty, congress and the president would have to consider reinstating the draft.
-To reinstate the draft, the congress would have to pass appropriate legislation, and the president would have to approve that legislation.
+If the military were to require additional troops after all available reserve personnel had been called to active duty, Congress and the president would have to consider reinstating the draft.
+To reinstate the draft, Congress would have to pass appropriate legislation, and the president would have to approve that legislation.
 After the president enacted this legislation, the Selective Service System would switch gears rapidly, going from "registration mode" to "draft mode."

 The first order of business would be to conduct a national draft lottery.
 The lottery would determine the order in which eligible men would be drafted.
 The government would start with all eligible men who turn 20 in the year of the draft.